Murder of Ilan Halimi: Gang of Barbarians

 During the investigation it appeared that key members of the group were probably implicated in at least 15 other cases of kidnapping or racketeering.
 Posing as members of the National Front for the Liberation of Corsica or members of the French division of the PFLP, they threatened several high-ranking CEOs including Jérôme Clément, president of the European TV operator Arte, Rony Brauman, former president and co-founder of Médecins Sans Frontières, and the CEO as well as another high-ranking member of a large company selling home appliances.
-They sent threatening pictures of an unknown man dressed as a middle-eastern Arab in front of a picture of Osama Bin Laden.
-In another case, the owner of a large grocery store was directed to pay 100,000 euros.
+They sent threatening pictures of an unknown man dressed as a middle-eastern Arab in front of a picture of Osama bin Laden.
+In another case, the owner of a large grocery store was directed to pay €100,000.

 In total, 27 individuals were under investigation and were subsequently put on trial.
 Among these: